SNadiger97/SumanthNadiger/README.md

 - 📚 **Trainings & Certifications**

-      Training on Design of SPM and GPM from IMTMA, Bangalore
+      Trained on Design of SPM and GPM from IMTMA, Bangalore

 - 🏆 **Awards & Recognitions**